 Don’t deprive yourself of the flavor, aroma and charm of the food plated before you by eating in a rushed fashion.
 Enjoy your food and relish each bite.
 Take the time to appreciate the competing complex flavors.
 Don’t rush your food--we'll keep on with repeating this.
 Give yourself a moment of relaxation and your stomach a streak of easy times.
 Eat slowly yet mindfully.
 Mindful and easy eating helps you eat less, while enhancing the pleasure of dining.

 Food is usually eaten swiftly while you are working at the desk or driving from point a to point b.
 When your attention is divided you tend to eat more and this excessive eating does not give you much time to enjoy your food.

 Benefits of Eating Slow

 - Easy healthy eating keeps you away from stomach discomforts.

 - It gives you a toned and trimmed waistline.

 - Slow eating helps your body absorb more nutrients from your food.

-You eat fast because either you are too busy to slow down or quite famished to experience the delicious dining pleasure.
-Have you ever thought about what happens to your body when you gobble down the food?
+- You eat fast due to business or famishment (or in worst cases-both) to experience the delicious dining pleasure.
+Have you ever thought about what happens to your body when you gobble down all that food like a starved turkey?
 Do your body some favors by slowing down your consumption.
 Savor the flavor and relish every bite!